-Following graduation, Patrick made Stevens Point home, when he enrolled at UWSP.
-Despite the busy schedule he kept while on campus, Patrick would spend each of his summer, winter, and spring breaks back in Marinette working countless hours around the clock to help fund his education.
-Following family tradition, he took a job at Silvan Industries, a carbon steel and industrial grade stainless steel pressure vessel fabricator, the same factory his grandfather retired from.
-There he was employed as a tank cleaner working overnight on the weekend shift chipping slag off of welds and cleaning tank interiors – by no means a glamorous job – and volunteer coaching for the Crivitz football team during the week.
-He also worked for Aacer Flooring LLC, a hardwood flooring manufacturer, stacking lumber and prepping it for the kilns, the first stage in the finishing process.
+Following family tradition, he took a job at Silvan Industries, a carbon steel and industrial grade stainless steel pressure vessel fabricator.
+He worked overnight shifts chipping slag off of welds and cleaning tank interiors in the same factory his grandfather retired from.
+He gave back to his community by volunteering as a coach for the football team in nearby Crivitz.
+He also worked for Aacer Flooring, a hardwood flooring manufacturer, stacking lumber and prepping it for the kilns.
 Patrick even spent a summer working two jobs – groundskeeper and maintenance man for the School District of Marinette by day and package handler loading trucks for UPS by night.

-Patrick is currently a member of the Stevens Point Elks Lodge 641 and Ignite Young Professionals, an affiliate network of the Portage County Business Council.
-He has held management and leadership roles in politics for national and local office, including his own run for the 71st State Assembly District and holding the position of Chairman of the Republican Party of Portage County from 2013-2016.
+Patrick is a member of the Stevens Point Elks Lodge 641 and Ignite Young Professionals, an affiliate network of the Portage County Business Council.
+He has held management and leadership roles on several national, state, and local political campaigns and is the former Chairman of the Republican Party of Portage County.